opensafely/documentation/docs/releasing-files.md

 !!! warning
-    ** Data may only be shared with individuals without Level 4 access after they have been released outside of the secure area.
+    ** Data may only be shared **in confidence** with wider members of the research team, including external collaborators, **after** they have been released outside of the secure Level 4 area.
 You MUST NOT screen share (or share via any other means) any results that have not been released through the official process.**

 !!! warning
     ** DO NOT release your aggregated study results to your GitHub repository yourself (unless you have been given permission by OpenSAFELY).**